 Cherry Brown Rot Symptoms

-At onset, the initial symptoms of brown rot in cherry trees are browning and death of blossoms.
+The initial symptoms of brown rot in cherry trees are browning and death of blossoms.
 While blooms that are killed by brown rot stay attached to the branch with a sticky residue, those that are killed due to frost fall to the ground.

-Twig blight, most common in apricots, may also afflict a tree with brown rot as the infection progress from the infected bloom to the spur and into the branch, resulting in a canker.
+Twig blight, most common in apricots, may also afflict a tree with brown rot as the infection progresses from the infected bloom to the spur and into the branch, resulting in a canker.
 These cankers are discolored and often covered with a sticky residue between the diseased and healthy portions of the branch.
-The cankers may girdle the entire branch as the disease progresses which cause the leaves to wilt and brown.
+The cankers may girdle the entire branch as the disease progresses which causes the leaves to wilt and brown.

-All parts of the tree infected with brown rot become covered with tan to gray powdery spores, particularly when conditions are damp and temperatures are above 41 F. (5 C.).
+All parts of the tree infected with brown rot become covered with tan to gray powdery spores, particularly when conditions are damp and temperatures are above 41 degrees F. (5 C.).

 Treating Cherry Brown Rot

 The best defense is to use resistant cultivars.
 If you already have a cherry tree, remove the mummies, prune off infected plant material, and rake up under the tree.
 Prune the tree to create an open canopy with good air circulation.
 Also, remove any branches with cankers or twigs that have died from the disease.
 Water from under the leaves.

 Because the fungus lingers in fruit detritus, keeping the area surrounding the trees free from fallen fruit and other debris is of paramount importance.
 While the disease will not be eradicated, the number of spores produced will be lowered, which makes brown rot easier to control.